-The Vizio V Series TV is okay for mixed usage.
-It's okay for watching movies in dark rooms because it has a high native contrast ratio with good black uniformity, but it doesn't have a local dimming feature to further improve the contrast.
-It's decent for watching TV shows and okay for watching sports in well-lit rooms as it has good reflection handling, but it doesn't get bright enough to fight glare, and it has a narrow viewing angle that makes the image look washed out from the sides.
-It's also decent for gaming, thanks to its variable refresh rate (VRR) support to reduce screen tearing, low input lag, and quick response time.
-Sadly, it doesn't deliver a satisfying HDR experience because it has low peak brightness and doesn't display the wide range of colors needed for HDR.
+The Vizio V Series is okay overall.
+It's decent for watching movies in a dark room thanks to its high native contrast ratio and good black uniformity, but it doesn't have a local dimming feature to further improve the contrast.
+It's not well-suited for watching TV in a well-lit room, though, as it doesn't get bright enough to fight glare, and it has a narrow viewing angle that makes the image look washed out from the sides.
+It's good for gaming thanks to its variable refresh rate (VRR) support to reduce screen tearing, low input lag, and quick response time.

-The Vizio V Series TV is decent for watching TV shows in well-lit rooms.
-It has good reflection handling if you want to use it in a room with a few lights around, but it doesn't get bright enough to fight a ton of glare.
-The Vizio SmartCast OS is user-friendly and allows you to cast content from your phone, but it feels laggy at times.
+The Vizio V Series is mediocre for watching shows during the day.
+Although it has good reflection handling, it doesn't get bright enough to fight a ton of glare, so it's hard to see the screen in a bright room.
+The Vizio SmartCast OS is user-friendly and comes with most popular streaming services, but there's no way to add more, so your favorite shows might not be available.
 Unfortunately, it has a narrow viewing angle that makes the image look washed out from the sides, so it isn't ideal for a wide viewing area.
+It also struggles to upscale low-resolution content well, and its image processing is very limited with low-quality content.

-The Vizio V Series TV is okay for watching sports.
-Fast-moving players and objects look good thanks to its quick response time, but it has some uniformity issues that can get distracting during sports.
-It has good reflection handling for use in rooms with a few lights around, but it doesn't get bright enough to fight glare from a bright light source.
+The Vizio V Series is mediocre for watching sports.
+Fast-moving players and objects look good thanks to its quick response time, but it has some uniformity issues that are distracting when watching sports.
+Although it has good reflection handling, it doesn't get bright enough to fight glare in a bright room.
 Sadly, it isn't a good choice for wide seating areas as it has a narrow viewing angle, and the image looks washed out from the sides.

-The Vizio V Series TV is good for use as a PC monitor.
+The Vizio V Series is good for use as a PC monitor.
 It displays proper chroma 4:4:4 with any resolution, which helps it display clear text when using it as a monitor.
 It also has low input lag for a responsive feel, and motion looks good thanks to the quick response time.
 It has good reflection handling if you have a few lights around, but it doesn't get bright enough to fight intense glare.
 Sadly, it has a narrow viewing angle, and the edges look washed out if you sit too close.

-We tested the 55-inch Vizio V Series TV (V555M-K01), and the results are also valid for the 43-inch, 50-inch, 58-inch, 65-inch, 70-inch, and 75-inch models.
+We bought and tested the 55-inch Vizio V Series TV (V555M-K01), and the results are also valid for the 43-inch, 50-inch, 58-inch, 65-inch, 70-inch, and 75-inch models.
 Released in 2022, it's part of their 2023 lineup of TVs, which includes the Vizio M6 Series Quantum 2022.
 The 65-inch size has two model codes available, and the only difference seems to be with their speakers and a slight difference in design, but other than that, both models perform the same.

 Size | Model Code(s) |